 Weekly feature of our nonprofit partners

 Every week, we feature one amazing nonprofit which we have the honor of partnering with.
-When you purchase a backpack, this nonprofit gets 35% of proceed.
-Copy & paste the code or enter it during check out to let us know you want the donation sent to them.
+When you purchase a backpack, you can help this nonprofit gets 35% of proceed.
+Copy & paste the code or enter it during check out to let us know you want the donation to benefit this great charity.

 Join our missions